The wait is finally coming to an end!

 Note: USCIS will reject all petitions submitted with the incorrect filing fee

-- File petition with the correct service center depending on the H1B beneficiary’s work location(s) as specified in the petition
+- File petition with the correct service center depending on where the petitioning company’s primary office is located

 USCIS will deny multiple or duplicate petitions filed by an employer for the same H1B worker and will not refund the filing fees.